musiimentakim/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 6	|7-print_chessboard.c	|function that prints the chessboard.

 7	|8-print_diagsums.c	|function that prints the sum of the two diagonals 				    of a square matrix of integers.
+100	|100-set_string.c	|function that sets the value of a pointer to a ch				    ar.

+101	|101-crackme_password	|file that contains the password for the crackme2 e			            xecutable.